renatorobotica12-tech/WRO-2026-Grises-Jr--Mx-Future-engineers-/README.md

 Process:

-Capture frame from HuskyLens
+- Capture frame from HuskyLens
-Detect object color
+- Detect object color
-Obtain object horizontal position
+- Obtain object horizontal position
-Compute positional error
+- Compute positional error
   The error is calculated based on the difference between the object position and the center of the image.

-Apply control correction
+- Apply control correction
-Adjust steering angle
+- Adjust steering angle
-Move forward
+- Move forward

 Behavior Logic:

-Object centered → move forward
+- Object centered → move forward
-Object left → steer left
+- Object left → steer left
-Object right → steer right
+- Object right → steer right

 If no object is detected, the robot temporarily maintains the last steering value.
 ---
-## **Steering Control (PID)**
+## Steering Control (PID)

 To achieve stable and precise steering, a PID controller is being implemented.

 Control Objective:
 error= xcenter - xobject
- The error represents the horizontal distance between the detected object and the center of the image.
+ -The error represents the horizontal distance between the detected object and the center of the image.

 Minimize the horizontal deviation between the detected object and the center of the image.